 What does the lenses do?

-The lenses in our Reading glasses cut of more than 80% of the blue light before it enters your eye.
+The lenses in our Reading glasses meet the requirements of the standard ISO 16034, and cut of more than 80% of the blue light before it enters your eye.
 It’s the special filters that prevent the harmful light to enter the eye to cause damage to the eye and brain.

 Additionally the lenses add a bit more contrast to what we see, helping us to focus on objects or text.